snotskie/ttrpg/site/src/index.md

 **⚠️ Hurry:** Escaping danger, reacting by instinct, surges of adrenaline

-**⏳ History:** Unique specializations, skills, proficiencies, and other aspects covered by your character's backstory and the history of their people, not covered by or more specific than the other Basic Stats above
+**⏳ History:** Narrative touchstones representing your unique specializations, skills, proficiencies, hardships, and other aspects covered by your character's backstory and the history of their people, but not covered by or more specific than the other Basic Stats above

 When you begin the game, most of your Basic Stats are equal, using a $d4$ for their Basic Stat Checks.
 However, the Basic Stat you ranked as your highest Stat begins the game one die size larger.
 Your Lifestyle also increases your starting Basic Stat dice.